amanuelbelete95/create-piggame/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank microverse and my coding partners.
+I would like to an udemy and Johnatan for this project succes.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>